 - Reuse chemical intermediates and blocking agents to reduce or eliminate waste.

 - Select catalysts that carry out a single reaction many times instead of less efficient reagents.

 - Use chemicals that readily break down into innocuous substances in the environment.

 - Develop better analytical techniques for real-time monitoring to reduce hazardous substances.

 - Use chemicals with low risk for accidents, explosions and fires.

 Paul T. Anastas and John C. Warner, Green Chemistry: Theory and Practice (New York, NY: Oxford University Press Inc., 1998)

 Green chemistry represents a philosophy of chemistry as opposed to a sub-discipline of chemistry like organic or physical chemistry.
 The Department has introduced green chemistry in our teaching laboratories and our faculty subscribe to the principles of green chemistry in their research.
-We have introduced the philosophy into our curriculum and have taught Green Chemistry as a specific course, CHEM330.
+We have introduced the philosophy into our curriculum and even teach Green Chemistry as a course, CHEM330.